Combinators

 retryingOnFailures

-To use retryingOnFailures, you pass in a predicate that decides whether you are happy with the result or you want to retry.
-It is useful when you are working in an arbitrary Monad that is not a MonadError.
-Your operation doesn’t throw errors, but you want to retry until it returns a value that you are happy with.
+To use retryingOnFailures, you pass in a value handler that decides whether you are happy with the result or you want to retry.

 • the operation that you want to wrap with retries